 **I am not a doctor but I'm going by story's of patient with Trigeminal Neuralgia.

 Anesthesia dolorosa (AD) is a feeling of pain in an area that is completely numb to the touch.
 “Anesthesia dolorosa” literally means “painful numbness”.
 Numbness describes a loss of sensation or feeling in a part of your body, but it is often accompanied by or combined with other changes in sensation.

 AD causes pain in one or more areas of the face which are completely numb to touch.
 The pain is described as constant, burning, aching, squeezing, heaviness, tightness, pressure or likened to pins and needles.
 The primary pain is usually continuous or near-continuous.
 One may also experience electrocution sensations and pain around the eye as if it is being forced out of the socket.
 Diagnosis is generally based on the description of symptoms.

 AD occurs when the trigeminal nerve is damaged so that the sense of touch is diminished or eliminated while a malfunctioning sensation of pain is left intact.
-AD is caused by nerve damage, either from an underlying condition, traumatic injury as in during brain surgery, or from past treatment of the trigeminal nerves.
+AD is caused by nerve damage, either from an underlying condition, traumatic injury as in during brain surgery, or from past treatment of the Trigeminal nerves.
 AD is referred to as a deafferentation pain syndrome, meaning that it results from complete or partial interruption of nerve impulses.

 Anesthesia dolorosa is disabling, is often worse than Trigeminal Neuralgia, and is incurable.
 It is so rare that the exact number of cases is unknown.
 Many individuals with AD avoid daily activities and social contacts because the intensity of the pain is so unpredictable.